 Cash withdrawals from your life insurance policy should not be taken lightly.
 If you’re financially strapped for cash, being able to cash out on a life insurance policy can come in handy.
 Keep in mind that any amount you withdraw from your cash policy will reduce the benefits when you die.

-The sole purpose of purchasing a policy should be to protect your loved ones you leave behind when you die.
+The sole purpose of purchasing a policy should be to protect the loved ones you leave behind when you die.
 You want to make sure you’re leaving your spouse, children, and any other beneficiaries enough money to be financially stable for a certain amount of time.

 Getting Your Money Back If You Cancel Your Policy